SQream/sqream_docs/sql/sql_syntax/subqueries.rst

 Subqueries allows you to reuse of results from another query.

-SQream DB supports relational (also called *derived table*) subqueries, which appear as :ref:`select` queries as part of a table expression.
+Blue supports relational (also called *derived table*) subqueries, which appear as :ref:`select` queries as part of a table expression.

-SQream DB also supports :ref:`common_table_expressions`, which are a form of subquery.
+Blue also supports :ref:`common_table_expressions`, which are a form of subquery.
 With CTEs, a subquery can be named for reuse in a query.

 .. note::
-   * SQream DB does not currently support correlated subqueries or scalar subqueries.
+   * Blue does not currently support correlated subqueries or scalar subqueries.

    * There is no limit to the number of subqueries or nesting limits in a statement